asutoshpalai/dotfiles/files/bash/.fzf/README.md

 ### Preview window

-When `--preview` option is set, fzf automatically starts external process with the current line as the argument and shows the result in the split window.
+When `--preview` option is set, fzf automatically starts an external process with the current line as the argument and shows the result in the split window.
+Your `$SHELL` is used to execute the command with `$SHELL -c COMMAND`.

 ```bash
 # {} is replaced to the single-quoted string of the focused line
 fzf --preview 'cat {}'
 ```

-Since preview window is updated only after the process is complete, it's important that the command finishes quickly.
+Since the preview window is updated only after the process is complete, it's important that the command finishes quickly.

 ```bash